Updated October 2013

 Treating infection in premature babies

 If your baby has an infection, the treatment will depend on what sort of infection she has.
 Bacterial infections are treated with antibiotics, while fungal infections are treated with anti-fungal medications.
-Viral infections are usually treated with supportive measures such as good nutrition, although there are specific treatments for some viruses.
+Viral infections may be treated with supportive measures such as good nutrition, although there are specific treatments for some viruses.

 If your baby has a contagious infection such as a respiratory virus she may be nursed in an isolated setting.